 Once hot, use a ladle to slowly pour puddles of the batter into the frying pan – you should be able to fit at least 2 in the pan if you are making smaller ones.

-For the larger crepe-style pancakes, put the mixture in the middle of the frying pan and use the back of the ladle to spread it into a circle shape.
+For the larger crepe-style pancakes, add an extra 50ml water-whish.
+Put the mixture in the middle of the frying pan and swivel.

 Don’t use too much mixture or they will be too thick.